 Public Tax Disclosures and Investor Perceptions

-Keywords: public tax disclosure, corporate taxation, attribute substitution, retail investors
+Keywords: public tax disclosure, corporate taxation, retail investors

 JEL Classification: C91, H26, M48